bopen/ckanext-mapsearch/README.md

 -   set the initial mapextent

-    add a line to your ini-file specifying the initial map extent (i.e. the geographical area shown on pageload)
+    add a line to your ini-file specifying the initial map extent ([bottom-left, upper-right]).
+To show Europe area on loadpage add the following line:

 ```
-ckanext.mapsearch.initial_map_extent = [[32.3957, -26.0339], [32.8129, -25.7732]] # Maputo, Moçambique
+ckanext.mapsearch.initial_map_extent = [[30.4806, -12.9449], [72.9295, 40.7210]]
 ```

 -   make sure the spatial extension uses solr-spatial field as the